 mp3cat --help to view the application's command line help:

 Usage: mp3cat [FLAGS] [OPTIONS] ARGUMENTS Concatenates MP3 files without re-encoding.
 Supports both constant bit rate (CBR) and variable bit rate (VBR) files.
 Strips ID3 tags and garbage data from the output.
 Arguments: <files> List of input files to merge.
-Options: -o, --out <file> Output filename.
+Options: -o, --out <str> Output name.
 Defaults to 'output.mp3'.
-Flags: -f, --force Overwrite an existing output file. --help Display this help text and exit. -t, --tag Copy the ID3 tag from the first input file. -v, --verbose Report progress. --version Display the application's version number and exit.
+Flags: -f, --force Overwrite an existing output file. --help Display this help text and exit. -t, --tag Copy the ID3 tag from the first file. -v, --verbose Report progress. --version Display the application's version number.

 $ mp3cat -o merged.mp3 one.mp3 two.mp3 three.mp3